Best SOP Software in 2026: 10 Tools Honestly Compared

 4. Is Trainual better than Waybook?

 No. Waybook is the stronger platform for growing businesses.
-Waybook includes AI-assisted SOP creation, visual process capture, an all-in-one knowledge base, and training verification: features Trainual does not have.
-Trainual is an older, more expensive platform ($249/month) focused on training curricula, with a narrower feature set overall.
-If curriculum-style course building is a specific requirement, Trainual offers that feature: but you will pay significantly more for a tool that covers less ground.
+Waybook includes AI-assisted SOP creation, visual process capture, an all-in-one knowledge base, and training verification, features Trainual does not have.
+Trainual does not publish pricing anywhere; you have to request a demo just to get a number.
+If curriculum-style course building is a specific requirement, Trainual offers that feature, but you will need to sit through a sales call before you know what it costs.
+See our full Waybook vs. Trainual comparison for the complete breakdown.

 5. Can SOP software replace Google Docs for process documentation?